flinox/kafka-cluster-test/README.md

 zookeeper/log
 ```

-Where kafka/config is the configuration folder for every node of kafka
+Where kafka/config is the configuration folder for every node of kafka.
-Where zookeeper/conf is the configuration folder who is shared for every node of zookeeper, if you want, you can create conf isolated for zookeeper.
+Where zookeeper/conf is the configuration folder who is shared for every node of zookeeper, you can create conf isolated for zookeeper if you want.

 Is very important before you run and use your cluster, you need to configure a persistent volumes for store the data: